-The Management Resources Committee is responsible for assisting the board by:
+The Management Resources Committee ("the MRC") is responsible for assisting the board by:

-- providing input on succession plans for the position of CEO, reviewing succession plans for other senior management roles and reviewing the appointment and development of candidates for such roles - establishing and overseeing processes for evaluating the performance of the CEO and reviewing the CEO's assessment of performance of other members of senior management - making executive compensation recommendations to the board, including with respect to compensation policies and practices and incentive plan design - monitoring talent development, global mobility, employee engagement and the company's culture - overseeing governance of employee pension plans.
+- providing input on succession plans for the position of CEO, reviewing succession plans for other senior management roles and reviewing the appointment and development of candidates for such roles - establishing and overseeing processes for evaluating the performance of the CEO and reviewing the CEO's assessment of performance of other members of senior management - making executive compensation recommendations to the board, including with respect to compensation policies and practices and incentive plan design - monitoring talent development, global mobility, employee engagement and the company's culture - · overseeing governance of employee pension plans.

-The committee met six times in 2015.
+The MRC met eight times in 2016.
 It met in-camera at the beginning of each meeting and again after it reviewed reports from its independent advisors and management.
-The committee also held private sessions with the Executive Vice-President, Human Resources at each meeting.
+The MRC also held private sessions with the Executive Vice-President, Chief Human Resources and Communications Officer at each meeting.